So the real question is at the end of the day, would I recommend Josh Doyle Homes out of WhiteHead, Ohio? Not in a million years. And here's why:

 We lived some time in our cars outside our beautiful home until we finally got our certificate of occupancy.
 No one seemed to know the entire process of anything - it was fill out an application, wait.
 Have someone review it and tell you that something else is needed, and wait.
 Do that, and find another issue.
 I really thought I would lose my mind.

-We finally moved in officially, August 19, 2020, after 14 months of hell and pandemic.
+We finally moved in officially, August 19, 2020, after 14 months with 2 temporary moves, a lot of frustration and a pandemic.

 So, would I recommend Josh Doyle Homes?
 Nope - not in a million years.
-I could never get them to disclose any costs to me and they way they handled the money was very sneaky and underhanded.
+I could never get them to disclose any costs to me.
+I made multiple attempts to reconcile costs with the account coordinator to figure out exactly how I would land at closing.
+My expectations were clear and I tried very hard to get costs defined.
+I had costs to cover for the outside of the home and we had a very tight budget.
+There was ALOT of sleepless worried nights.
 They were constantly blowing smoke up my ass and they really didn't care one way or another.
-I'm really not sure what I paid them for.

 Not only would I not recommend Josh Doyle Homes, I would never build again.
 Take my advice, if you do want to build make sure:

 - You get in writing some deadline or consequence of missing their deadline.
-Josh Doyle Homes missed every date given and they really didn't have any consequence.
+Josh Doyle Homes missed every verbal date given - nothing was in writing and they really didn't have any consequence.
 I was the only one suffered.
 Talk to your builder about due dates.
 Now granted, we built a house during a pandemic - but there was no sense of urgency nor did they care one bit about it.

 - Also, make sure the money is disclosed.
 I asked over and over for a breakdown of costs and I got nothing.
 Not only that, but they ended up taking an additional monies for their mistakes and waste which had been budgeted for other areas.